FOR A NEW ALBUM ENTITLED FREEDOM

 The ties that bind also means cooperation and collective responsibility, anything but cut-throat competition and the pursuit of success at any cost.
 Something which Sarah has properly cottoned onto, after spending long months of self-questioning and near-exhaustion, caught up in a system which she did not identify with, which places tapping into an audience above anything else, without a thought for togetherness, the sheer fun of creating music together and the sense of satisfaction that comes with a job well done.

-Today, Sarah needs you and is hoping you will stand by her by co-funding this joyful album which has had a long time to blossom, embodying her regained freedom and creativity, but equally the freedom and creativity of all artists who are keen to give the very best they have to offer, in a human spirit of togetherness and solidarity.
+Today, Sarah is recording her next album, thanks to everyone who stood by her by co-funding this joyful album which has had a long time to blossom, embodying her regained freedom and creativity, but equally the freedom and creativity of all artists who are keen to give the very best they have to offer, in a human spirit of togetherness and solidarity.

 LISTEN TO SARAH CARLIER